+We are wagging our tails with excitement about our new, and some classic dog-friendly trips at The Natural Adventure.
 Living a happy life with your dog is given even more of a boost when you can bring it on holiday with you.
 We know that many of our adventurers love canine companionship on their travels, especially our solo travellers, from watching them romp along the Rheinstag to ambling alongside you over the Alps.
 So, take a look at a few of our dog-friendly holidays below and pamper your pooch the natural way – because every dog should have its day.

 Saunter along the Via Spluga, Switzerland and Italy